Power4deserving2/my-practice-website/README.md

-This is a website to practise my HTML and CCSS skills
+This is a website to practise my HTML and CSS skills My Pair Programmer is Hildah Njaga